-We propose {\em \sysname}, an effective caching layer for DP SQL databases that boosts the number of linear queries (such as sums, averages, and counts) that can be answered accurately under a fixed, global DP guarantee.
+We propose {\em \sysname}, the first general and effective caching layer for DP SQL databases that boosts the number of linear queries (such as sums, averages, counts) that can be answered accurately under a fixed, global DP guarantee.
 In addition to incorporating a traditional {\em exact-match cache} that saves past DP query results and reuses them if the same query reappears, \sysname builds upon a powerful theoretical construct, known as {\em private multiplicative weights (PMW)}~\cite{pmw}, that leverages past DP query results to learn a histogram representation of the dataset that can go on to answer {\em arbitrary} future linear queries for free once it has converged.
-While PMW provides compelling convergence guarantees {\em in theory}, we find it {\em very ineffective} in practice, being overrun even by the basic exact-match cache!
+While PMW has compelling convergence guarantees in theory, we find it ineffective in practice, being overrun even by an exact-match cache.

 We make three main contributions to PMW design to boost its effectiveness and applicability.
 First, we develop {\em \pmwbypass}, a variant of PMW that bypasses it during the privacy-expensive learning phase of its histogram, and switches to it once it has converged to reap its free-query benefits.
 This change requires a new mechanism for updating the histogram despite bypassing the PMW, plus new theory to justify its convergence.
-The \pmwbypass technique is highly effective, significantly outperforming the exact-match cache in the number of queries it can support.
+The \pmwbypass technique is highly effective, significantly outperforming both the exact-match cache and vanilla PMW in the number of queries it can support.
 Second, we optimize our mechanisms for workloads of range queries that do not access the entire database.
 These types of queries are typical in timeseries databases and data streams.
 For such workloads, we organize the cache as a tree of multiple \pmwbypass objects and demonstrate that this approach outperforms alternative designs.
 Third, for streaming workloads, we develop warm-starting procedures for tree-structured \pmwbypass histograms, resulting in faster convergence.